-Richmond's City Council established the Richmond City Council Slave Trail Commission "to assist Council with oversight and assistance in helping to preserve and present the history of slavery in Richmond."
+Richmond's City Council established the Richmond City Council Slave Trail Commission to assist Council with oversight and assistance in helping to preserve and present the history of slavery in Richmond.

-Archaeology at the Lumpkin's Jail site confirmed the location of the long-buried site associated with Richmond's antebellum slave trade.
-A larger movement to identify and preserve other sites associated with the city's Black history soon yielded important results, including rediscovery of the c.
-1750 African Burying Ground, the 1816 Shockoe Hill African Burying Ground, numerous other historic Black cemeteries including Evergreen, East End, Forest View, and Barton Heights.
+Archaeology confirmed the location of the long-buried Lumpkin's Jail site associated with Richmond's antebellum slave trade.
+A larger movement to identify, preserve, and/or increase awareness of the city's African American history also followed, including a number of African American cemeteries such as the ca. 1750 African Burying Ground, the ca. 1816 Shockoe Hill African Burying Ground, and the Evergreen, East End, Forest View, and Barton Heights cemeteries.